reactphp/http/README.md

   is left up to higher-level implementations.
   If you want to respect this setting, you have to check its value and effectively avoid using this middleware entirely.

-### ResponseException

-The `React\Http\Message\ResponseException` is an `Exception` sub-class that will be used to reject a request promise if the remote server returns a non-success status code (anything but 2xx or 3xx).
-You can control this behavior via the [`withRejectErrorResponse()` method](#withrejecterrorresponse).

-The `getCode(): int` method can be used to return the HTTP response status code.

-The `getResponse(): ResponseInterface` method can be used to access its underlying response object.

 ## Install